assume-framework/assume/README.md

 Quick Start
 -----------
-There are 3 ways to run an exemplar. <br>
+There are 3 ways to run a simulation. <br>
 1.) local (without database and grafana) <br>
 2.) with docker (with database and grafana) <br>
 3.) use CLI to run simulations